 Sira Beach is the perfect base for exploring the charms of this ‘undiscovered’ island paradise, and your villa manager will be happy to organise a driver and customize an itinerary for an exhilarating day trip.

-If you can bare to drag yourself away from the coast, head to the hinterland to discover picture-perfect tropical scenery, timeless villages and some of Indonesia’s most unique and scenic waterfalls.
-The extraordinarily picturesque, Benang Kelambu (1 hour 40 minutes from Sira) cascades through emerald green rainforest, while nearby, Benang Stokel Waterfall has twin falls plunging into a deep icy pool, with surrounding shallow rock pools ideal for a refreshing dip.
+If you can bear to drag yourself away from the coast, head to the hinterland to discover picture-perfect tropical scenery, timeless villages and some of Indonesia’s most unique and scenic waterfalls.
+The extraordinarily picturesque, Benang Kelambu (1 hour 40 minutes from Sira) cascades through the emerald green rainforest, while nearby, Benang Stokel Waterfall has twin falls plunging into a deep icy pool, with surrounding shallow rock pools ideal for a refreshing dip.

-Adventure-seekers should definitely consider climbing Mount Rinjani, the second highest mountain in Indonesia.
+Adventure-seekers should definitely consider climbing Mount Rinjani, the second-highest mountain in Indonesia.
 The 3 day/2 night hike is not for the feint-hearted but those who make the trek are rewarded with stunning views over the crescent-shaped crater lake from the summit – a truly unforgettable experience.

 Sasak culture and cuisine

 The Sasak are the main ethnic group of Lombok and a visit to a traditional village will give you a genuine insight into their rich and fascinating culture.
 Sasak Sade offers the opportunity to see traditional housing, watch indigenous dance performances, buy handicrafts and see women weaving traditional ikat fabrics on handlooms.
-The village of Sukarara is also worth a visit and is famed for producing songket fabric, hand woven with ornaments of gold and silver-coloured yarn.
+The village of Sukarara is also worth a visit and is famed for producing songket fabric, handwoven with ornaments of gold and silver-coloured yarn.

 The other Kuta

-Kuta Lombok provides a much quieter travel experience than world famous Kuta, Bali.
+Kuta Lombok provides a much quieter travel experience than world-famous Kuta, Bali.
 Surfers in the know managed to keep this region’s fabulous waves a secret for decades, but with opening of nearby Praya International airport in 2011 (20 minutes drive), Kuta is now well and truly on the map, and dazzles visitors with its dramatic hills, rocky coves, and mile after glorious mile of breathtakingly beautiful uncrowded beaches.

-Development on Kuta Beach is still very low key but just to the south, the integrated resort project, Mandalika is under construction and will include 5-star hotels, private villas and residences, water park and nature reserve.
+Development on Kuta Beach is still very low key but just to the south, the integrated resort project, Mandalika is developing and will include 5-star hotels, private villas and residences, water park and nature reserve.
 It has just been announced that the prestigious motorcycle race, Moto GP will be hosted here in 2021, with work soon to commence on a scenic circuit that will wind from the mountains to the sea.

 Getting there and away

-Flight time from Bali is just 25 minutes, while a fast boat takes approximately 2 hours from Serangan or Padang Bali, and a slow ferry takes 4-5 hours from Padang Bai.
+By boats: Fast boat takes approximately 2 hours from Serangan or Padang Bali, and a slow ferry takes 4-5 hours from Padang Bai.

 For more information on discovering Lombok and to book a villa stay in stunning Sira Beach visit www.elitehavens.com.